bothonachiz/enable-event-driven-with-debezium/README.md

 # Connect cluster health
 curl -s http://localhost:8083/connector-plugins | jq length

-# Kafdrop accessibility
+# Kafka UI accessibility
-curl -s http://localhost:9000 | grep -q "Kafdrop"
+curl -s http://localhost:8080/ | grep -q "Kafbat"
 ```

-**Note**: We haven't created the Debezium connector yet, so this change won't appear in Kafka topics.
+**note**: We haven't created the Debezium connector yet, so this change won't appear in Kafka topics.
 We'll do that in the next section!

 ---